BlueBrain/learning_musculoskeletal_arm_control/README.md

 ### References

-If you find the code useful for your research, please consider citing
+If you find the code useful for your research, please cite as follows:

 ```bib
 @article{denizdurduran2022optimum,